 Julia’s mother Iris passed away due to stomach cancer.
 Wishing to discover what crucial work and research Guts UK were doing into digestive cancers, Julia called Team Guts UK to discuss leaving a charitable gift in her Will.

 “I asked the surgeon if he would have been able to do anything if she was 30 years younger (as mum was 87 at the time).
 He said no.”

 Our research has the capacity to diagnose earlier, develop new, kinder treatments and ultimately discover a cure.

-Thanks to Julia’s future gift, she will ensure Guts UK continues to bring about important change in this misunderstood area of health.
+Julia’s future gift ensures Guts UK can continue to bring about important change in this misunderstood area of health.

 After reading about Guts UK’s research prizes focusing on the liver, Margaret was prompted to contact us and tell us about her legacy plans.
 Her husband, Jack, needed a liver transplant after contracting Weil’s disease (as a keen canoeist), a bacterial condition that is carried through animals (normally rats).
 Jack was lucky enough to receive a transplant and lived a happy life into retirement.

 Margaret’s legacy will ensure that she and Jack are part of future research into the liver.

 Do I have to be wealthy to leave a gift in my Will?

 You don’t have to be wealthy at all to leave a gift in your will.
 A gift of any size makes a real difference for future generations.

 Each gift of any size sends us one step closer to funding crucial research and answering pertinent questions surrounding life-changing digestive disorders for those that need it most.